alicemarr/RNN-paper/README.md

 SSM reduction was performed, given simulated test and train trajectories, through the Matlab package SSMLearn (https://github.com/haller-group/SSMLearn); results were saved in the "Data" subfolder of each experiment.
 Helper functions for constructing the SSM parametrization and reduced dynamics in Python can be found in the helper file "SSMfunctions.py".

-# For codeocean:
-Figures are saved in the result folder at each run.